Wiltzsu/grapplingtracker/README.md

 ## Contributing

-Contributions are welcome, and any contributions you make are **greatly appreciated**.
+Escpecially frontend contributions are welcome, and any contributions you make are **greatly appreciated**.
 If you have suggestions for enhancements or encounter any issues, please:

 1. Open an issue to discuss what you would like to change.
 2. For major changes, please open an issue first to discuss what you would like to change.